ai-toolchainz/squadAI/docs/tools/PDFSearchTool.md

 The PDFSearchTool is a RAG tool designed for semantic searches within PDF content.
 It allows for inputting a search query and a PDF document, leveraging advanced search techniques to find relevant content efficiently.
 This capability makes it especially useful for extracting specific information from large PDF files quickly.

 ## Installation
-To get started with the PDFSearchTool, first, ensure the squadai_tools package is installed with the following command:
+To get started with the PDFSearchTool, first, ensure the crewai_tools package is installed with the following command:

 ```shell
 pip install 'squadai[tools]'